 3. The BYOH (Bring Your Own Hardware) Model

-Simplest approach: customers buy their own hardware, provider only handles management.
+The simplest escape: customers buy their own hardware, the provider only handles management.

 Provider responsibilities: